Another Great Conference!

 A sought-after speaker, Laura was the 2005 inductee into the Arkansas Writers’ Hall of Fame.
 In 2013 she was named a Legend of Romance and awarded the prestigious Romance Pioneer Award by Romantic Times

-Laura will be leading two workshops at this year’s conference.
+Laura led two workshops at this year’s conference.

 1. No Sex, Please!
 Deals with the task of writing compelling sensual scenes that don’t require body parts.